 |Direct Storage||Raw voltage|| TBB data file

 Example astronomical applications: Single Source Imaging, Surveys.The interferometric imaging mode provides correlated visibility data (similar to traditional aperture synthesis radio telescope arrays consisting of antenna elements).
-Station beams are transferred to the Central Processing (CEP) facility (currently an IBM Blue Gene/P computer is used as the correlator) where they are correlated to produce raw visibility data, stored in Measurement Set format in the postprocessing cluster (known as the CEP2 cluster) also located at CEP.
+Station beams are transferred to the COBALT correlator where they are correlated to produce raw visibility data, stored in Measurement Set (MS) format in the post-processing cluster (known as the CEP2 cluster) also located at CEP.

 Observations with the Low Band Antennas (LBA):